The Beatles…Historic Photos Colorized…Good or Bad?

 That might be a step too far, but if old black & white photos can be carefully and tastefully turned into color (the process is still improving), wouldn’t it make them more historically accurate?
 After all, despite what old photos show, the world was never black & white.

-Bonus: Here are a couple of extra comparisons from the Hamburg photos, and a colorized photo from a 1965 TV appearance.
+Bonus: Here are a couple of extra comparisons from the Hamburg photos.

 And finally, here’s an extra photo of 17-year-old George from Hamburg in 1960.
 Didn’t find one that was colorized, but wanted to include it anyway.